-- a) All required right-of-way dedications and easements have been accepted or are shown on the final plat. - b) The sanitary sewer mainline and service laterals under subject roadways are constructed and accepted. - c) The roadway drainage system is constructed and accepted, including LIDA when required. - d) The water main line and service laterals are constructed and accepted and water is available for fire suppression. - e) The franchise utilities and/or conduits are installed and accepted.

-- f) The pavement wear course is installed.
-If pavement is not required, the full gravel structural section has been placed and properly compacted. - g) All other land use or Development Permit conditions required to be met prior to plat or occupancy approval are completed. - h) The EOR shall complete, stamp and sign a Certification of Compliance and Completion.
-By stamping and signing the Certification of Compliance, the EOR is certifying the items required for Substantial Completion are complete and installed as per the approved plans.
-A Certification of Compliance and Completion will be required for all structures per Chapter 5.
+- a) All required right-of-way dedications and easements have been accepted or are shown on the final plat. - b) The sanitary sewer mainline and service laterals under subject roadways are constructed and accepted. - c) The roadway drainage system is constructed and accepted, including LIDA when required. - d) The water main line and service laterals are constructed and accepted and water is available for fire suppression. - e) Conduits for franchise utilities within the roadway are installed and accepted. - f) The pavement wear course is installed.
+If pavement is not required, the full gravel structural section has been placed and properly compacted. - g) Shared private roadways and emergency access turnouts and turnarounds are constructed. - h) All other land use or Development Permit conditions required to be met prior to plat or occupancy approval are completed. - i) The EOR shall complete a Certificate of Compliance and Completion.